cocotb/cocotb/docs/source/pytest.rst

 for test functions that are starting with ``test_*`` prefix name, are coroutine functions (``async def``) and and with ``dut`` argument.
-Normal functions (non-coroutines) with ``@pytest.mark.cocotb`` marker are marked as cocotb runner that should run HDL simulator by invoking :py:func:`cocotb_tools.pytest.hdl.HDL.test`, :py:func:`cocotb_tools.runner.Runner.test` or similiar method.
+Normal functions (non-coroutines) with ``@pytest.mark.cocotb`` marker are marked as cocotb runner that should run HDL simulator by invoking :py:func:`cocotb_tools.pytest.hdl.HDL.test`, :py:func:`cocotb_tools.runner.Runner.test` or similar method.

 Marker can also help plugin to identify and bind cocotb tests to cocotb runners.
 This is done by plugin based on information from provided positional arguments (or cocotb ``test_module`` argument) supplied into